neverchange95/supermarket-scout/README.md

-# !
-Important !
-For Docker and Kubernetes/Helm, please only use the services and frontend from this repository.
-Otherwise, you will have to make adjustments to the request URLs in the frontend and in the application properties for database connection of the services.

 # Overview

 This repository contains the deployment configuration for all services.
 The included docker-compose.yml file sets up, builds, and launches all containers.
 The folder k8s contains the kubernetes manifests itself and the folder helm contains all helm configurations.